stratisproject/StratisBitcoinFullNode/Documentation/clr-execution-and-validation.md

 ## Gas Tracking

 To measure and limit run times, the CIL for every method in a contract is rewritten once by the `GasInjectorRewriter` so as to consume gas for every instruction run or method called.
-Each method is broken up into segments based on the branching instructions (occur at every closure, if, switch, loop etc), and then a set amount of gas is spent based on the amount of computation inside each segment (calculated right now as +1 per instruction and +5 per System method call).
+Each method is broken up into segments based on the branching instructions (occur at every closure, if, switch, loop etc.), and then a set amount of gas is spent based on the amount of computation inside each segment (calculated right now as +1 per instruction and +5 per System method call).

 We also spend gas based on storage operations, these happen outside of the contract CIL though, in our own assemblies.

 ## Memory Consumption

-To measure memory consumption and prevent OutOfMemoryExceptions the `MemoryLimitRewriter` also iterates through every method and checks for certain high-memory-expending calls, maintaining a rough tally of the number of objects created during execution.
+To measure memory consumption and prevent an OutOfMemoryException from occurring the `MemoryLimitRewriter` also iterates through every method and checks for certain high-memory-expending calls, maintaining a rough tally of the number of objects created during execution.
 It monitors this for the following System calls:
 * Array creation
 * string.ToCharArray
 * string.Split